 5. Help your child find joy in everyday things.

-As Albert Einstein said, “There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle.”
+As Albert Einstein said, “There are only two ways to live your life: One is as though nothing is a miracle; the other is as though everything is a miracle.”

 And the old saying that laughter is the best medicine turns out to be true.
 The more we laugh, the happier we are!
 Laughter actually changes our body chemistry.
-So the next time you and your child want to shake off the doldrums, how about watching a Marx brothers movie?
+So, the next time you and your child want to shake off the doldrums, how about watching a Marx brothers movie?

-6. Support your child to prioritize relationships.
+6. Support your child in prioritizing relationships.

 Research shows that people who are happiest have more people in their lives and deeper relationships with those people.
 Teach your child that while relationships take work, they’re worth it.